Bracing Configuration for Stretcher Frames

 Bracing is used to support the longer bars to keep them from bending in towards the centre under tension from the stretched canvas.
 It is also required to keep the bars from rotating inwards toward the canvas which would cause the frame to buckle and not sit flat against the wall.
 Proper bracing allows the frame to use the lightest possible bars and still be strong and stable under tension.

 These images will help you understand the type of brace you need to make a sturdy frame.
-If you can’t work – don’t worry, just give us a call.
+If you're struggling to figure out what you need to match up an order just email and we can help.

-Single brace - Recommended when one side is 44” (1118mm) and over.
+Single brace - Recommended when one side is 44” (1117mm) and over.
 Always brace with the shortest length.
-For example, a stretcher of 20″ x 48″ will require a single 20″ brace.
+For example, a stretcher of 16″ x 44″ will require a single 16″ brace.

 Double H Brace or Noughts and Crosses Brace - Recommended when both sides are 78” (1981mm) and over.
-For example, if your frame size was 78” x 84” you need 2 x 78” braces and 2 x 84” braces.
-If ordering online you would need two 78” A and two 84” B braces.
+For example, if your frame size was 78” x 84” you need 2 x 78” A braces and 2 x 84” B braces.